immutant/immutant.org/tutorials/clustering.md

 option.

-But rather than go through a platform-specific example of creating an IP alias (unless you're on a Mac, see above), I'm going to take advantage of another JBoss feature: the `jboss.socket.binding.port-offset` property will cause each default port number to be incremented by a specified amount.
+But rather than go through a platform-specific example of creating an IP alias (unless you're on a Mac, see above), we can take advantage of another JBoss feature: the `jboss.socket.binding.port-offset` property will cause each default port number to be incremented by a specified amount.

-So for the second Immutant, I set the offset to 100, resulting in its HTTP service, for example, listening on 8180 instead of the default 8080, on which the first Immutant is listening.
+So for the second Immutant, we set the offset to 100, resulting in its HTTP service, for example, listening on 8180 instead of the default 8080, on which the first Immutant is listening.